wallabyway/lcc-decoder/README.md

 ## Features

+### LCC Format Support
--  **LCC Format Support** - Loads and decodes LCC data files (meta.lcc is json).
-Uses `Index.bin` to choose LOD and spatial blobs inside `Data.bin`.
-Streaming via Range GET requests
+- Loads and decodes LCC data files (the `meta.lcc` is json, see `LCC Data Format` below ).
+- Loads the `index.bin` as a guide on where to find byte offset to binary chunks in the `data.bin` which reference different Level of Detail streams and spatial streams.
+- The `index.bin` contains 2D grid spatial regions.
+Use this for spatial streaming with LODs
+- this example uses Range GET requests, to stream a 24MB portion of the 2GB `data.bin` - to display LOD 4.
+The same can be done for spatial streaming of a 2D grid.

+### Misc
 -  **Three.js Integration** - Custom 3DGS Frag/Vert shader with material for gaussian splat rendering, using `DepthFirstSort`.
 -  **Depth Sorting** - simple depth sorting via CPU Web Worker for proper transparency - hence the 'popping'

 ## File Structure